Buy To Let Updated:

 A good letting agent (preferably one that's registered with the Association of Residential Letting Agents) will be able to help you by checking a prospective tenant's:

 You can do this yourself, although if you later need to rely on the inventory in dispute, you'll need to bear in mind that your word (as opposed to an independent party) may not be considered as reliable.
-Therefore you should look to take photos of the property that are dated, to establish the condition.
+Therefore you should look to take dated photos of the property in order to establish the condition prior to let.

 Payment of rent

 Check what your agent covers as part of their managed service should your tenant defer payment.
-Some letting agents offer arrears management, chasing arrears subject to a pre-agreed arrears management process and collect missed payments or arrears as part of their contract with you.
+Some letting agents offer arrears management, whereby they chase arrears subject to a pre-agreed arrears management process and collect missed payments or arrears as part of their contract with you.

 Raising the rent